muazwzxv/Backend_masterclass_udemy/README.md

   - Example shows a situation where we want to update the balance of 2 accounts in one atomic transaction
 - Setup a Go server
   - Currently the file structure in the repo are my own designs.
 (This part I'm not following the course, a good time to practice scaffolding a Go backend repo)
+- Generating mock and writing tests
+- Doing CRUD on some of the API

 ## Prerequisite